-In Indian Society, marriage is considered as a sacrament.
-It is an irrevocable relationship between husband and wife established through rituals and customs.
+In Indian society, marriage is considered a sacrament.
+It is an irrevocable relationship between a husband and wife established through rituals and customs.
 Before 1955, there was no relief available to either party in case of a failed marriage.
-They had to continue with the marriage and couldn’t break the marriage.
-After the passage of Hindu Marriage Act, 1955 things changed in favor of both parties to the marriage.
-Now, in case of a failed marriage, the parties do not need to suffer in the marriage and can easily break their matrimonial alliance through Judicial Separation or by a decree of Divorce.
+They had to continue with the marriage and couldn’t break it.
+However, after the passage of Hindu Marriage Act, 1955, things changed in favour of both parties to the marriage.
+Now, in the case of a failed marriage, the parties do not need to suffer in the marriage and can easily break their matrimonial alliance through judicial separation or a decree of divorce.

-The Marriage Laws (Amendment) Act, 1976 makes the ground for judicial separation and divorce common.
-It is upon the parties to choose between the two methods of dissolution.
+The Marriage Laws (Amendment) Bill, 1976, makes the ground for judicial separation and divorce common.
+It is up to the parties to choose between the two methods of dissolution.

-The legal effect of judicial separation and divorce is however different.
-A divorce puts the final nail in the coffin of marriage whereas judicial separation leaves the scope of settlement between parties.
+The legal effects of judicial separation and divorce are, however, different.
+A divorce puts the final nail in the coffin of marriage, whereas, judicial separation leaves scope for settlement between the parties.

-Either party to the marriage, whether solemnized before or after commencement of the Hindu Marriage Act, 1955 can under Section 10 of the Act file a petition for judicial separation.
-After a decree is passed in favor of the parties, they are not bound to cohabit with each other.
-Some matrimonial rights and obligation, however, continue to subsist.
+Either party to the marriage, whether solemnised before or after the commencement of the Hindu Marriage Act, 1955, can, under Section 10 of the Act, file a petition for judicial separation.
+After a decree is passed in favour of the parties, they are not bound to cohabit with each other.
+Some matrimonial rights and obligations, however, continue to exist.
 They cannot remarry during the period of separation.
 They are at liberty to live separately from each other.
 Rights and obligations remain suspended during the period of separation.
-The grounds for judicial separation are same as for divorce.
+The grounds for judicial separation are the same as for divorce.
 Under Section 13(1), judicial separation may be sought on the following grounds:

-- Adultery: If other spouse had a voluntary sexual intercourse with any person other than his or her spouse after solemnization of marriage.
+- Adultery: If another spouse had voluntary sexual intercourse with any person other than his or her spouse after solemnization of marriage.

-- Cruelty: If after solemnization of marriage, one of the spouse treats the other with cruelty.
+- Cruelty: If after solemnization of marriage, one of the spouses treats the other with cruelty.